Zhaoyi-Yan/Shift-Net_pytorch/README.md

 ## New things that I want to add
 - [x] Make U-Net handle with inputs of any sizes.
-- [x] Update the code for pytorch >= 1.0.
-- [x] Guides of our code, we hope it helps you understand our code more easily.
 - [x] Add more GANs, like spectural norm and relativelistic GAN.
 - [x] Boost the efficiency of shift layer.
 - [x] Directly resize the global_mask to get the mask in feature space.
 - [x] Visualization of flow.
 It is still experimental now.
 - [x] Extensions of Shift-Net.
 Still active in absorbing new features.
 - [x] Fix bug in guidance loss when adopting it in multi-gpu.
-- [x] Add composit L1 loss between mask loss and non-mask loss
+- [x] Add composit L1 loss between mask loss and non-mask loss.
 - [x] Finish optimizing soft-shift.
 - [x] Add mask varaint in a batch.
 - [x] Support Online-generating/Offline-loading prepared masks for training/testing.